Fourier analysis of many-body transition amplitudes and states: Counting statistics in many-body interference

-In practice, many-particle interference experiments measure counting statistics at the output of an interferometer, i.e. the probability distribution over events where a given number of particles is found in each output port, or marginals thereof.
-Specifically, we want to evaluate the probability $P_{\{n_m\}}$ of measuring $n_m$ particles in output mode $m$ for each $m=0,\dots M-1$.
-To do so, we define the (ordered) state
+Rather than transition amplitudes, many-body interference experiments typically measure counting statistics, i.e., the probability distribution over events where a given number of particles is found in each output mode, or marginals thereof.
+Specifically, we want to evaluate the probability $\mathrm{prob}(n_0,\dots n_{M-1})$ of measuring $n_0$ particles in output mode $0$, $n_1$ in mode $1$, and so on, up to $n_{M-1}$ in mode $M-1$.
+To do so, we define the following state